SohamRoy-01/TodoList/README.md

 ### Screenshots

-Here are some screenshots of the application:
+Here are some screenshots of the application :

 ![Screenshot (22)](https://user-images.githubusercontent.com/104237973/221332672-2c13a82e-e1d8-495a-a231-c766a5461030.png)